-- Prudent risk-taking with comprehensive risk assessment and control environment; - Application of best practices in line with the complexity and size of the Bank; - throughout the Bank.
+- Prudent risk-taking with comprehensive risk assessment and control environment; - Application of best practices in line with the complexity and size of the Bank; - · Direct risk management considerations into business planning and project development activities; - Compliance with the requirements of NBG and guidelines from the Bank's shareholders.
+The gen eral principles of risk-taking have to be reflected in all rules and policies and applied consistently throughout the Bank.